open-lasso-python/lasso-python/docs/femzip/index.md

 ```

 Here we check if we can use the extended FEMZIP-API.
-The extended FEMZIP-API allows reading selected arrays, but reqires a license
+The extended FEMZIP-API allows reading selected arrays, but requires a license
 with the feature "FEMUNZIPLIB-DYNA", which can be attained from SIDACT or
 femzip distributors.